 Revisions include a redesigned body structure that resulted in additional strength, a re-tuned suspension that is sporty, but not overly firm, over 20 changes to reduce noise, vibration and harshness (NVH), a new ABS system, a larger 10.5-gallon fuel tank, upgraded heating and cooling, redesigned seats, re-tuned steering to increase stability and a new Bose energy Efficient Series audio system.

-The 500 is available in three different trim levels: Pop, Sport and Lounge.
+The 500 is available in four different trim levels: Pop, Easy, Sport and Lounge.

 If you want a 500 without frills (or added cost), the 500 Pop includes a manual transmission, 16-inch alloy wheels, seven standard air bags, air conditioning, AM/FM/CD/MP3 radio with auxiliary audio input, power windows, power door locks, power heated mirrors, speed control and reconfigurable Electronic Vehicle Information Center (EVIC) with trip computer, miles-to-empty, average fuel economy and tire-pressure monitoring display (TPM).